caruazu/caruazu/README.md

 # About Me:

-I am a developer with two years of professional experience in web development projects for public sector companies.
+I am a developer with professional experience in web development projects for public sector companies.
 I have worked in various stages of the lifecycle of these systems, with a special focus on their functionalities.
 I have just completed a degree in Computer Science, where I was a Calculus monitor and participated in a research project in artificial intelligence.

 ## My current most used tech